PSHE (Personal, Social, Health Education) Policy including Relationships Education, Sex Education and Health Education

 Involving parents and carers

-The school believes that it is important to have the support of parents, carers and the wider community for the Jigsaw PSHE programme.
-Parents and carers are/will be given the opportunity to find out about and discuss the Jigsaw PSHE programme through:
+The school believes that it is important to have the support of parents, carers and the wider community for the Kapow PSHE programme.
+Parents and carers are/will be given the opportunity to find out about and discuss the Kapow Kapow programme through:

 Pupil Consultation: